-Wouldn’t it be great if after adding a new post to your WordPress site, the following happened … just from your post address:
+Wouldn’t it be great if you could simply publish a new post on your website, and the following took place … just from your URL:

-- Site visitors could quickly glean what your page was about,
+- New visitors could quickly assess what the page was about,

-- Every single post added to your website would have a unique identifier, making your site easier to manage.
+- Every content item created on your website or blog would have its own unique identifier, making things easier to manage.

 How To Set Up And Use WordPress Permalinks